A master plan for the revival of the Karachi Circular Railway

-has been prepared.
-The plan envisages not only the strengthening of
+been prepared.
+The plan envisages not only the strengthening of the

-the existing KCR infrastructure but also its extension to cover those
+existing KCR infrastructure but also its extension to cover those areas

-as consultants by the Government of Sindh last year for the rehabilitation
+by the Government of Sindh last year for the rehabilitation and

 out extensive surveys regarding Karachi's growth patterns, emerging

-railway corridor.
-As a result, they have come up with a provisional schematic
+existing railway corridor.
+As a result, they have come up with a

-consists of the rehabilitation of the KCR which includes the doubling
+of the rehabilitation of the KCR which includes the doubling of

-of tracks between Cantt Station and Landhi so that the KCR can have
+tracks between Cantt Station and Landhi so that the KCR can have its

-and bridges at the intersections of major roads with the circular railway.
+flyovers and bridges at the intersections of major roads with the circular

-firmly link the railway system with the road network.
-In addition,
+link the railway system with the road network.
+In addition, Phase-1

 Rs10 and 15 billion.
 Phase-1 will considerably reduce the use of roads